 If you are homeless and unable to take your pets into certain types of our temporary accommodation, you should ask your homeless officer about what other assistance we may be able to offer to home your pets for the temporary period that you will be with us.
 Alternatively, you may decide to get friends or family to look after them for you.
 You can find more information on the Shelter website.

 If we have a duty to find you permanent accommodation, we may offer you one of our properties, or we may refer you to a housing association for one of their properties.

 It may not always be possible to house you in the area of your choice.
 We will make two reasonable offers of permanent accommodation.
 If you refuse both offers we might ask you to leave the temporary accommodation as we will have fulfilled our duty to you.
 You will then be expected to find your own accommodation.

 If you are homeless or threatened with homelessness you should contact:

 Phone: 0300 1234 566 Monday to Friday 8.45am-5pm

 Emergency Out of Hours: 03457 56 56 56

-More information is available by clicking the following links:
+More information is available on the following links: